sshyran/wire-server-deploy-networkless/proxybox-kvm/README.md

 username, hostname, password, password again. install openssh server.

-once it reboots, power off the VM. either with a kill -15, or with the GUI.
+once it reboots, power off the VM. either by hitting 'alt-2' and typing quit, or with the GUI.

 To boot into the OS:
 ```